xebialabs/blueprints/README.md

 ## Publish

+Any changes that are dependent on a new XL CLI version should be done only on the development branch.
+Master branch should only contain published changes.
+Development branch needs to be synced to master during every official XL-CLI release

+The official blueprints are hosted on our distribution site and are published using the internal [Jenkins Job](https://jenkins-ng.xebialabs.com/jenkinsng/job/XL%20Devops%20As%20Code/job/Blueprints%20Release/) which is triggered manually.

-Run `publish.py` script to update official S3 bucket.
+Run `publish.py` script to update the S3 bucket for development.

 ### Prerequisites